galnir/Master-Bot/Pi_Instructions.md

 ```
 cd ~
 curl -sL https://deb.nodesource.com/setup_14.x | sudo bash -
-sudo apt install nodejs
+sudo apt-get install -y nodejs
 ```

 let's check the version with
 ```
 node -v
 ```
-this should output 14.15.0 if done correctly
+this should output 14.15.1 if done correctly

 For the versions of NodeJS.
 If you need a different version, just change `https://deb.nodesource.com/setup_14.x` to what ever version is needed example `https://deb.nodesource.com/setup_15.x` in the `curl` command